uwblueprint/bootcamp-pern-graphql/README.md

 ```
 $ docker-compose up --build
 ```
-You should set `eraseDatabaseOnSync` back to `false` now.
+7. Set `eraseDatabaseOnSync` back to `false`.

-7. Go to http://localhost:3000 in your browser.
+8. Go to http://localhost:3000 in your browser.
 You should see this:

 ![Complete setup](docs/complete_setup.PNG)